vaidis/backupi/README.md

 # BackuPI
-backpi is a backup script for raspberry pi devices.
+backpi is a imple backup script used with cron to sync remote folders with a usb stick using smb or ssh

 ## crontab settings
 ```